moby/moby/docs/man/docker.1.md

       --storage-opt dm.datadev=/dev/vdb \
       --storage-opt dm.metadatadev=/dev/vdc \
       --storage-opt dm.basesize=20G

+# EXEC DRIVER OPTIONS

+Options to the exec-driver can be specified with the **--exec-opt** flags.
+The only driver accepting options is the *native* (libcontainer) driver.
+Therefore use these flags with **-s=**native.

+The following is the only *native* option:

+#### native.cgroupdriver
+Specifies the management of the container's cgroups.
+As of now the only viable options are `cgroupfs` and `systemd`.
+The option will always fallback to `cgroupfs`.

 #### Client
 For specific client examples please see the man page for the specific Docker